ejpsoil/soildata-assimilation-guidance/docs/tools/zenodo.md

 | Spatial Scope | [Spatial Scope](https://inspire.ec.europa.eu/metadata-codelist/SpatialScope) | [Regional](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope/regional) |

 ![subject](./img/zenodo-subject.png)

-Since Zenodo is DataCite oriented, it does not directly match the requirement of INSPIRE to provide iso19139 metadata.
-However by following the above approach, the records are almost semantically identical.
-Two routes of resolving this issue are possible:

-- Engage with the INSPIRE community to enable the DataCite encoding as an additional format to provide INSPIRE metadata
-- Introduce a technical component, such as [pygeometa](./pygeometa.md), which could provide a transformation from DataCite to iso19139

 ## An Atom approach to access the data on Zenodo